 Author – Alycia Gordan

 Clean energy is gaining ground rapidly just when greenhouse gases and carbon emissions are immensely hurting our ecosystem.
-Worldwide, two-thirds of solar power capacity have been installed since 2011.
+Worldwide, two-thirds of solar power capacity has been installed since 2011.
 Fortunately, India has kept pace with the rapid development of clean solar power.
 Reports indicate that solar power generation in India increased by a whopping 86% in 2017.

 Step-by-step guide to set up solar power unit

 Step 1: Gather solar power components

 It all begins with gathering the basic ingredients of a solar power unit.
 You will need four major items – solar panels, charge controller, inverter, and a battery pack.
 In addition to these items, you will require a breaker, meter, MC4 connector, and fuses among other things.
 Keep in mind that it is essential to read the solar panel module instructions.